"Creates the intense atmosphere of an unstable world with grace and a sort of lyric power.”

 As a librettist and lyricist, Shames writes with award-winning composers in musical theatre, opera, choral and popular music.
 Her songs have been performed in such cities as Paris, NYC and Washington, DC.

 Shames holds a Master’s degree in Intercultural Studies.
 Her writing reflects the breadth of her worldview and fascination with the interplay of cultures, often drawing on events and settings from her sojourns abroad.

-Her work has earned her residencies at the Fundacion Valparaiso, Wildacres Retreat and Yellow Bird Artscape, three professional development grants from the Arizona Commission on the Arts, and a scholarship to the Writers Center at the University of Arizona.
+Her work has earned her residencies at the Fundacion Valparaiso, Wildacres Retreat, Yellow Bird Artscape and New York Mills, three professional development grants from the Arizona Commission on the Arts, and a scholarship to the Writers Center at the University of Arizona.
 She is proud to mentor teen playwrights at her state theatre.

 "To edit Germaine Shames, though she doesn't need it, is a singular privelege."

 "Shames is a creator of both subtlety and of impact, leaving lasting impressions through an